Did you know?

 Australia is home to approximately 4.3 million children aged 14 or younger

-An estimated 7% of these children had disability in 2009 (more recent stats to be included)
+An estimated 7% of these kids had disability in 2009 (more recent stats to be included)

 A QUARTER OF A MILLION

-More than a quarter of a million children had an intellectual sensory or speech disability
+More than a quarter of a million kids had an intellectual sensory or speech disability

-For Families of children who are sick, disadvantaged or who have special needs, finding support can be a chanllenge.
-Each year, thousands of these children and their families turn to Variety for support when they need it most.
+For families of kids who are sick, disadvantaged or who have special needs, finding support can be a challenge.
+Each year, thousands of these kids and their families turn to Variety for support when they need it most.
 If you or someone you know is struggling to cope, Variety is here for you.